DawNow98/BreakingBadQuotesApp/README.md

 A scrollable list of quotes with their respective authors displayed in a clean, minimalist style.

-he BreakingBadQuotesApp demonstrates the potential of SwiftUI for creating simple yet impactful applications.
+The BreakingBadQuotesApp demonstrates the potential of SwiftUI for creating simple yet impactful applications.
 It combines an engaging concept with efficient coding practices, making it a valuable addition to any portfolio.